quii/learn-go-with-tests/reading-files.md

 }
 ```

-Re-run the test and you should get a clear, failing test
+Re-run the test, and you should get a clear, failing test

 ```
 === RUN   TestNewBlogPosts